pkropf/nerdyderby/README.md

 Glue up of the segments took approximately 5 hours.
 First assembly took an additional hour.
 Standing the track took another 2 hours.

+There's another 2 or 3 hours used to buy supplies, transport materials, etc.

+The design work consumed on the order of 6 hours.

 Notes